stickfigure3/Canvas-to-Google-Calander-Addon/README.md

-Akash and Adam created this wonderful application
+Akash and Adam (+ Keshav) created this wonderful application